rayhanmp/PIGNet2-Thesis/README.md

 # PIGNet2: A versatile deep learning-based protein-ligand interaction prediction model for accurate binding affinity scoring and virtual screening
-This repository is the official implementation of [PIGNet2: A versatile deep learning-based protein-ligand interaction prediction model for accurate binding affinity scoring and virtual screening](https://arxiv.org/abs/2307.01066).
+This repository is the official implementation of [PIGNet2: A versatile deep learning-based protein-ligand interaction prediction model for accurate binding affinity scoring and virtual screening](https://arxiv.org/abs/2307.01066) modified by me for thesis purposes.

 ## Installation
 You can download this repository by `git clone https://github.com/mseok/PIGNet2.git`.
 Then, you can proceed with the following steps.